pavlin-policar/openTSNE/README.md

 1. Barnes-hut tsne [2] is inspired by Multicore tSNE and is appropriate for small data sets and has asymptotic complexity O(n log n).
 2. Fit-SNE [3] is inspired by the C++ implementation of Fit-SNE and is appropriate for larger data sets (>10,000 samples).
 It has asymptotic complexity O(n).
 The C++ implementation depends on FFTW for fast fourier transforms which must be installed independently.
 This makes messy for distribution.

-We include both these implementations because Barnes-Hut tSNE tends to be much faster for smaller data sets, while Fit-SNE is much faster for larger data sets (>10,000 samples).
+We include both these implementations because Barnes-Hut tSNE tends to be slightly faster for smaller data sets, while Fit-SNE is much faster for larger data sets (>10,000 samples).
+The difference is typically in the order of seconds, at most minutes, so a safe default is using the FFT approximation.

 tSNE runs in two phases.
 In the first phase, K nearest neighbors must be found for each sample.
 We offer exact nearest neighbor search using scikit-learn's nearest neighbors KDTrees and approximate nearest neighbor search using a Python/Numba implementation of nearest neighbor descent.
 Again, exact search is faster for smaller data sets and approximate search is faster for larger data sets.
 The second phase runs the actual optimization.
 In each iteration the negative gradient must be computed w.r.t. the embedding.
 This can be computed using Barnes-Hut space partitioning trees or FFT accelerated interpolation.
 For more details, see the corresponding papers.